presidentofusa/blog/site/content/products/_index.md

   heading: Associate membership pricing
   description: "Full associate membership "
   plans:
-    - description: "Be one of the members of the Guild "
+    - description: "Be one of the first associate members of the Space Time NavigatorsGuild "
       items:
         - You get access to the space time computer
       plan: "Lifetime membership "